Double layer in ionic liquids: capacitance vs temperature: Results and discussions

+As the EDL represents a~parallel plate capacitor, the potential drop across the IBL model can be expressed as:

-Notably, from Eq.~\ref{eq:Udrop} follows that the highest possible overscreening value ($\lambda/\sigma+1$) is simply defined by the ratio $l/\delta$.
+where the surface charge plane is situated at $z=0$, while the mass-centre of the ionic charge density is defined by the positions of the first ($l$) and the second ($l + \delta$) layers.
+Notably, from Eq.~\ref{eq:Udrop} follows that the highest possible overscreening value ($\lambda/\sigma+1$) is simply defined by the ratio $l/\delta$ as $\lambda/\sigma+1 < l/\delta+1$.

 In our simulations there is no indication of significant widening or narrowing of the EDL upon heating.
-Dou \textit{et al.} and Nishi \textit{et al.} made the same observation using MD simulations and X-ray reflectivity, respectively.\cite{Dou2011,Nishi2011vpv} For this reason, to a first approximation, the layer positions are taken to be rigid, \textit{i.e.} $l$ and $\delta$ are potential- and temperature-independent.
-Thus, $\d U = ({l\d\sigma - \delta\d\lambda})/{\varepsilon_\infty\varepsilon_0}$ and the differential capacitance of our simplistic model is expressed as:
+Dou \textit{et al.} and Nishi \textit{et al.} made the same observation using MD simulations and X-ray reflectivity, respectively \cite{Dou2011,Nishi2011vpv}.
+For this reason, the layer positions are taken to be rigid; \textit{i.e.} $l$ and $\delta$ are potential- and temperature-independent.
+Because $l\sigma = \varepsilon_\infty\varepsilon_0 U + \delta\lambda$, the differential capacitance of our simplistic model is expressed as:

-where $\nabla\lambda = {\d \lambda}/{ \d \sigma}$.
-When $\nabla\lambda = 0$, Eq.~\ref{eq:IBLC} simplifies to Eq.~\ref{eq:Helmholtz}.
-It may be even treated as a~more general expression of the differential capacitance, if $\delta$ is taken as the relative position of the mass-centre of the ionic charge density in all charge layers beyond the first layer.
+where $\nabla\lambda = {\d \lambda}/{ \d U}$.
+When Eq.~\ref{eq:IBLC} simplifies to Eq.~\ref{eq:Helmholtz}.
+In comparison to the multilayer EDL seen in the simulations, the assumption that $l$ is potential independent breaks above the potential of the monolayer formation.
+The assumption that $\delta$ is potential independent is invalid near the PZC where counter- and co-ionic layers are not yet segregated.
+Still, using the IBL model it is possible to give phenomenological explanation of both potential and temperature dependencies presented in Fig.~\ref{fig:FIG1}.